 If a good h is scarce but not strictly scarce, then the inequality of the second statement of Proposition 1 holds in fact with equality.
-Since Walrasian prices p^ have the feature that each good h is scarce, but not strictly scarce, it follows that in Walrasian equilibrium, which is a special case of a FPE, no agent is constrained, while markets clear.
-However, for generic prices $p_h \neq p_h^$ at least one agent is constrained from buying the desired amount of a scarce good h and the seller of a non-scarce good h is constrained from selling the desired amount.
+Since the Walrasian prices $p^$ have the feature that each good h is scarce, but not strictly scarce, it follows that in Walrasian equilibrium, which is a special case of a FPE, no agent is constrained, while markets clear.
+However, for generic prices $p_h \neq p_h^$ at least one agent is constrained from buying the desired amount of a scarce good h and the seller of a non-scarce good h is constrained from selling the desired amount in the sense that he consumes more of his own good than he would buy at these prices.